"Grey zone" is a term used everywhere : security studies, geopolitics, hybrid warfare, corporate strategy. But it has never been rigorously defined.

 The same geometry that operates in geopolitics operates at every scale.

-- Geopolitical: Hybrid warfare, proxy conflicts, cyber ops
+- Geopolitical: proxy conflicts, cyber ops, coercion, deniable influence

 - Organizational: Internal power plays, restructuring, sabotage